paul20190310/crackmes-writeups/crypted_string_crackme_BY_SUSPEKT/solution.md

 }
 ```

-Dynamic analysis executed this program, and I found that the last if-else statement in this code snippet would output `FIMOZ OWNER ACCES DENIED!!!!`, and the first if condition is to check whether the input is `123`.
+Through dynamic analysis, I found that the last `if-else` statement in this code snippet outputs `FIMOZ OWNER ACCES DENIED!!!!`, and the first `if` condition checks whether the input is `123`.

-So I want to avoid letting the program execute until the last if-else statement.
-I noticed that in the middle of this code snippet, there is a `break` statement.
-I think I should try to arrive here to exit this infinite loop and avoid output errors.
+To prevent the program from executing the last `if-else` statement, I aimed to meet the condition for the `break` statement, which would exit the infinite loop and avoid the error output.

 ```C
 v13 = Size;